dougeby/IntuneDocs/intune/certificates-profile-scep.md

      Select one of the available hash algorithm types to use with this certificate.
 Select the strongest level of security that the connecting devices support.

    - **Root Certificate**:
      Select the *trusted certificate profile* you previously configured and assigned to applicable users and devices for this SCEP certificate profile.
 The trusted certificate profile is used to provision users and devices with the Trusted Root CA certificate.
-For information about the trusted certificate profile, see [Export your trusted root CA certificate](certificates-configure.md#export-the-trusted-root-ca-certificate) and [Create trusted certificate profiles](certificates-configure.md#create-trusted-certificate-profiles) in *Use certificates for authentication in Intune*,
+For information about the trusted certificate profile, see [Export your trusted root CA certificate](certificates-configure.md#export-the-trusted-root-ca-certificate) and [Create trusted certificate profiles](certificates-configure.md#create-trusted-certificate-profiles) in *Use certificates for authentication in Intune*.

    - **Extended key usage**:
      Add values for the certificate's intended purpose.
 In most cases, the certificate requires *client authentication* so that the user or device can authenticate to a server.
 You can add additional key usages as required.